 Translating your store

-If you’re selling to customers in more than one language, Shopify’s translation tools let you add multiple languages to your storefront and either translate content manually or use an app to do it automatically.
-The cleanest approach is to start with the languages where you already see organic traffic in Google Analytics, translating into a language with zero traffic is a lot of work for no return.
-Native translation through Shopify Markets handles up to 20 languages but only translates the content that lives in Shopify’s database (product titles, descriptions, theme strings).
-Static content inside theme sections and most app outputs still need manual translation.
-The guide on how to translate Shopify covers enabling languages, applying translations to your storefront, and what’s included in native translation versus what requires an app.
+Native translation through Shopify Markets handles up to 20 languages but only translates content that lives in Shopify’s database: product titles, descriptions, and theme strings.
+Static content inside theme sections and most app outputs still need manual translation or a third-party app.
+The guide on how to translate Shopify covers enabling languages, applying translations to your storefront, and what native translation includes versus what requires an app.

 Finding files in your admin

 As your store grows, your Files section fills up with images, documents, and assets.
-Shopify’s built-in file search is easy to miss but useful once you know it’s there.
-Use consistent file naming from day one, “product-name-color-angle.jpg” beats “IMG_4823.jpg” by orders of magnitude when you are hunting for the right image six months later.
-The Files section does not support folders, so the file name is your only organization mechanism.
-The guide on how to search for a file on Shopify covers how to use it and how to keep your file library organized so it doesn’t become unmanageable.
+Shopify’s built-in file search is easy to miss but useful once you know it is there.
+Use consistent file naming from day one. “product-name-color-angle.jpg” beats “IMG_4823.jpg” by a wide margin when you are hunting for the right image six months later.

 Changing Your Password

-If you need to update your Shopify account password, how to change your Shopify password covers doing it from account settings, what to do if you’ve forgotten your current password, and how two-factor authentication interacts with the process.
-Keeping your credentials current is one of the simplest security habits you can build.
-A password manager is the easiest way to use a strong, unique password without writing it down or reusing it across sites, and Shopify supports passkeys now if you want to skip passwords entirely on the owner account.
+If you need to update your Shopify account password, the guide on how to change your Shopify password covers doing it from account settings, what to do if you forgot your current password, and how two-factor authentication interacts with the process.

 Adding Staff Users